Links on Android Authority may earn us a commission. Learn more.

 - Select a video and hit Open.

-- To trim the video, select the option Selected Range Only and use the trim controls to specify your beginning and ending.
+- To trim the video, select the option Selected Range Only and use the trim controls to specify your beginning and end.
 You can also limit the frames used.

 - Now you can edit your layers/frame as you would any other image in Photoshop.
-Color correction, exposure, contrast, and highlights are only a few of the options available to you.
+Color correction, exposure, contrast, and highlights are only a few options available to you.

 - When you are ready to export, select File, put your cursor over Export, and select Save For Web (Legacy)…

-- You can play with the settings here, or you can just hit Save.
+- You can play with the settings here, or just hit Save.

 Given you have the rights or legal permission to do so, you can create any video into a GIF.